-Principal maternal care providers must develop a care plan jointly with each pregnant/post-partum person which addresses the problems identified as a result of the initial and ongoing risk assessments.
+Principal maternal care providers must develop a care plan jointly with each pregnant/postpartum person which addresses the problems identified because of the initial and ongoing risk assessments.
 The care plan shall describe the implementation and coordination of all services required by the pregnant woman, be routinely updated and implemented jointly by the pregnant/post-partum person, their family and the appropriate members of the health care team.